 Support the Clinic

 Your tax-deductible gift to The Clinic for Special Children, a Section 501(c)(3) charitable organization, supports innovative treatment, disease prevention, and advanced genetic research for children and families at risk for rare genetic illnesses.

-To learn more about supporting the Clinic through Planned Giving, please contact Emily Seitz at 717-687-9407 or by email.
+To learn more about supporting the Clinic through Planned Giving, please contact our Development Team at 717-687-9407 or by email.

 Support the Clinic Now

 Online or Cash Gifts

 You can immediately give to the Clinic through the donation form on this page, or mail in cash/check to the Clinic (Clinic for Special Children, attn: Development, P.O.
 Box 128, Strasburg, PA 17579).

 You can transfer IRA funds to the Clinic for Special Children during your lifetime!
 Just name the Clinic as a new beneficiary on your retirement plan.